-In May 2018, the European Union adopted a new Organic Regulation that will enter into force.
-Under this new Regulation the EU-U.S. equivalence arrangement would expire five years after the entry into force of the new regulation.
+With the new EU Regulation on organic production adopted in May 2018, this equivalence arrangement would expire by January 1, 2026, five years after the entry into force of the new regulation.
 By this date, the U.S.-EU arrangement has to be converted to an organic trade agreement.
 If not, exporters will have fully to comply with the exact same standards as the EU organic regulations to export to the EU.
-For more information about the new Organic Regulation, please see GAIN report "New EU Organic Regulation Entering Into Force in 2021 - Regulatory Update."

-Commission Implementing Regulation 2016/1842 published on October 19, 2016, sets new rules for the certification of EU organic food imports.
+For more information please see USDA Agricultural Marketing Service: National Organic Program (International Trade Policies: European Union) Commission Implementing Regulation 2016/1842 published on October 19, 2016, sets new rules for the certification of EU organic food imports.
 Since October 19, 2017, only certificates initiated through the EU's Trade Control and Expert System (TRACES) are valid.
 For more information see GAIN report "Electronic Certificate of Inspection Required for EU Organics Trade".

 Organic Wine: Commission Implementing Regulation 203/2012, applicable since August 1, 2012, sets out specific rules for the production and labeling of organic wine.
 Only wines produced in accordance with this regulation qualify as "organic wine" and can carry the EU organic logo.
-Labeling wine as "made from organic grapes" is no longer allowed in the EU, which means that U.S. wines labeled as such cannot be imported into the EU.
+Labeling wine as "made from organic grapes" is no longer allowed in the EU which means that U.S. wines labeled as such cannot be imported into the EU.
 Sorbic acid and desulfurication are not allowed and the maximum sulfite content may not exceed 100 mg per liter for red wine (150 mg per liter for conventional) and 150 mg per liter for white/rosé wines (200 mg per liter for conventional).
 In the United States, the addition of sulfites is not allowed in organic wines.
 Commission Implementing Regulation 508/2012 only authorizes imports of U.S. wines that are certified to comply with the EU's organic wine rules.